Boundary Tours and Recreation

 • Follow all posted fire regulations.
 Use existing fire rings.

-• The maximum length of stay is 14 consecutive days.
+• Maximum length of stay is 14 consecutive days.

 • Proper food storage is required.